 One of my favourite snack in Japan.
 It’s sweet, filling and has the weirdest chewy texture, I love it!
-Made of a mochi, a rice paste and stuffed with various fillings, it is the perfect mid-afternoon sweet treat when walking around Japanese cities.
+Made of mochi, a rice paste, and stuffed with various fillings, it is the perfect mid-afternoon sweet treat when walking around Japanese cities.

 My favourite?
 The mochi and red bean paste daifuku.
 Soooo good!

 A savoury pancake/omelette is the best way I would describe Okonomiyaki.
 It is a traditional dish from Hiroshima, so if you are in the area make sure to have one!
 It is extremely filling so it worth coming to the restaurant with an empty stomach for this one.